Our Mission: To provide a structured and therapeutic environment with individualized treatment to encourage progress, growth and healing.

 Convenient Location: 5899 West Rivendell Drive, West Jordan, Utah 84081 (30 minutes south of Salt Lake City International Airport)

-Fully Accredited and Licensed: We are fully accredited by The Joint Commission, licensed by the Utah Department of Human Services and our non-public school is fully accredited by AdvanceED
+Fully Accredited and Licensed: We are fully accredited by The Joint Commission, licensed by the Utah Department of Human Services and our non-public school is fully accredited by Cognia.

 Treatment Programs: We offer specialized therapeutic programs for male and female adolescents and a male Autism Spectrum Disorder specialty program.
-Chemical Dependency and Substance Abuse Treatment Services are also available.
+Chemical Dependency and Substance Use Treatment Services are also available.

 Behavior Modification: We utilize a Phase Program designed for a trauma-focused level of care.